Keyang/node-csvtojson/readme.md

 ```
 Following parameters are supported:

-* **constructResult**: true/false.
-Whether to construct final json object in memory which will be populated in "end_parsed" event.
-Set to false if deal with huge csv data. default: true.
 * **delimiter**: delimiter used for seperating columns.
 Use "auto" if delimiter is unknown in advance, in this case, delimiter will be auto-detected (by best attempt).
 Use an array to give a list of potential delimiters e.g. [",","|","$"]. default: ","
 * **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing.
 Set to "off" will ignore all quotes. default: " (double quote)
 * **trim**: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true